CAProgramming/Learn-a-Little-Lisp/lesson_3.md

 - Lisp interpreters read data objects one-by-one.
 For example, in the s-expression `(+ x 3)`, a Lisp interpreter would know that the variable x and the number 3 are summed.
 But what if I wanted to avoid evaluation of something?
 That's where `quote` comes in.

 - If I wrote `(+ (quote x) 3)`, that wouldn't work.
 X is no longer a variable.
 It is another datatype called a symbol.
 - Symbols are a little tricky to understand!
 Think of a symbol like this: a symbol is a data object that has two properties: a print name and a numerical constant associated with that string.
-Since there is an unique number for each symbol, symbols can be compared very effeciently with `eq?`.
+Since there is an unique number for each symbol, symbols can be compared very efficiently with `eq?`.
 You can print it out with `display`.
 - If you run `quote` on anything it will be treated as a symbol and it will bypass normal evaluation.
 - If you want to save even more space you can use a single tickmark to indicate `quote`, like this: `'x`, instead of `quote x`.
 - Summary: `quote` turns code into data (an s-expression) by skipping its evaluation.